-- (3) Indicates one of our officers or directors. - (4) Includes vested stock options to acquire 499,766shares of our Common Stock at an exercise price of \$0.2634 per share. - (5) Includes vested stock options to acquire 581,278 shares of our Common Stock at an exercise price of \$0.2634 per share. - (6) Includes shares of our common stock underlying (i) a \$100,000 convertible debenture, convertible at \$3.00 per share (33,334 shares) and (ii) 50,000 shares underlying a warrant exercisable at \$3.00 per share.
+- (2) Unless indicated otherwise, the address of the shareholder is 885 Arapahoe Road, Boulder, Colorado 80302. - (3) Indicates one of our officers or directors. - (4) Includes vested stock options to acquire 587,960, shares of our Common Stock at an exercise price of \$0.2634 per share. - (5) Includes vested stock options to acquire 641,410 shares of our Common Stock at an exercise price of \$0.2634 per share. - (6) Includes shares of our common stock underlying (i) a \$100,000 convertible debenture, convertible at \$3.00 per share (33,334 shares) and (ii) 50,000 shares underlying a warrant exercisable at \$3.00 per share.
 The debenture and the warrant are held in the name of Financial House, LLC.
 Mr. Bardy is the principal owner of Financial House, LLC. - (7) Includes vested stock options to acquire 25,000 shares of our Common Stock at an exercise price of \$0.2635 per share, which have a 5-year term.
 Also includes: (i) 16,667 shares of our common stock underlying a \$50,000 principal amount convertible promissory note, convertible into shares of our common stock at \$3.00 per share, and (ii) 25,000 shares of our common stock underlying a warrant, exercisable at \$3.00 per share. - (8) Mr. Beabout also has interests in IDTEC, LLC and SOBR Safe, LLC, both of which own shares of our common stock.
 Mr. Beabout does not have a controlling interest in either entity so the stock owned by those entities is not reflected in his ownership.
 Does not include 165,000 restricted stock units owned by Mr. Beabout since those restricted stock units have not vested. - (9) Includes vested stock options to acquire 9,021 shares of our Common Stock at an exercise price of \$0.2634 per share.
 Includes shares owned in the name of IDTEC, LLC and SOBR Safe, LLC, both of which are controlled by a limited liability company that is controlled by Mr. Graham.
-IDTEC, LLC and SOBR Safe, LLC, invested in over \$4.2M in exchange for the securities issued to those entities. - (10) Includes an aggregate of 1,106,044 vested options to purchase our Common Stock, 50,000 shares of our Common Stock underlying an aggregate of \$150,000 principal amount convertible debentures, that are owned by our officers and directors, and 75,000 shares underlying two warrants held by our officers and directors, which amount is also added to our outstanding Common Stock for the percentage calculation.
+IDTEC, LLC and SOBR Safe, LLC, invested in over \$4.2M in exchange for the securities issued to those entities. - (10) Includes an aggregate of 1,254,370 vested options to purchase our Common Stock, 50,000 shares of our Common Stock underlying an aggregate of \$150,000 principal amount convertible debentures, that are owned by our officers and directors, and 75,000 shares underlying two warrants held by our officers and directors, which amount is also added to our outstanding Common Stock for the percentage calculation.